 Cuneiform was humankind’s earliest writing.
 Dating back five thousand years, cuneiform was written by making impressions in clay “tablets”.
 It was the original information technology.

 Cuneiform script was in use for some three thousand years in ancient Mesopotamia, the region in and around modern day Iraq and Syria.
-Emerging from a simple system of pictograms some five thousand years ago, the script evolved into a sophisticated writing system for communication in several languages.
+Emerging from a simple system of pictograms, the script evolved into a sophisticated writing system.

 Many thousands of inscribed cuneiform tablet fragments have been excavated in the last 200 years but have become distributed within and between museum collections worldwide to which there is necessarily limited access.
 The pieces are complex 3D forms that belong to an unknown number of complete or incomplete tablets.
 Together they form an enormously complicated worldwide set of 3D jigsaw puzzles.